Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 The suggestion it may be good for you sounds silly, right?

-If you avoid the sugar, additives, and unhealthy fats in commercial, cheap candy products, chocolate has great health benefits!
+If you avoid the sugar, additives, and unhealthy fats in commercial, cheap candy products, dark chocolate has great health benefits!

 Chocolate is made from the seeds of the cacao plant.
 They’re bitter and must be fermented, dried, and roasted before being shelled and ground into cocoa mass.
 This can then be separated into cocoa solids and cocoa butter.